My 4th visit to Iran – Feb 2013

 This picture shows the security compartment located just after Door 1.
 The main cabin is after this compartment.

-Our flight took off on-time as all Saha flight does.
-During the takeoff the cockpit door “popped open” and remained open during the climb.
-I could peek straight into the cockpit from row 29, the other end!
-It was really different to sit at the back, where you feel more vibrations, noise and bumps!
-You really need to take a few more flights to sit around different area of the B707 to experience it all!
-Here is a picture of main abin view all the way from the rear end.
+Our flight took off on-time, as all Saha flights tend to do.
+During the take-off the cockpit door “popped open” and remained open during the climb.
+I was able to peek into the cockpit from row 29, the other end of the plane!
+It was really different experience to be sitting at the back, where you feel more vibrations, noise and bumps!
+You really need to take a number of flights on The B707; to sit around in all the different areas and experience it all!
+Here is a picture of main cabin view, all the way from the rear end of the plane.

 We received dinner on the return leg.
-The food consist of Chicken Nuggets (cold but tasty), Yogurt and bread roll.
-As always, I enjoyed the dining on the B707 and finished everything!
+The food consisted of: chicken nuggets (cold but tasty) yogurt and a bread roll.
+As always, I enjoyed the dining on The B707 and finished everything!

-Row 30 on Saha B707 is particularly interesting, not only because it is the last row (with bad leg room) but also because of this huge horizontal slided window.
-I was told this window is for observation of in-flight re-fuelling purpose.
-I believe this B707 was used as a tanker before in the Air force (ex reg.
+Row 30 on Saha B707 is particularly interesting, not only because it is the last row (with bad leg room) but also because of this huge horizontal shaped window.
+I was told this window is for the observation of in-flight re-fuelling.
+I believe this B707 was previously used as a tanker in The Air Force (ex reg.
 5-8310)

 I walked around the cabin after the meal service.
-The below photo shows a vast area of galley and crew rest; all at the very end of the B707.
+The below photo is of the vast space that is the galley and crew rest area; all at the very back of The B707.
 There are also 2 working lavatories at the back.

-Afterwards, I returned to my seat, put on my Bose headset to enjoy some of my favourite music tunes while flying on the classic B707!
-It was the most enjoyable thing to do!
-Lot of good memories of travel and friendship sprung to my mind!
+I returned to my seat afterwards, put on my Bose headset, and then enjoyed some of my favourite tunes while flying on the classic B707!
+It was a most enjoyable thing to do!
+A lot of good memories of previous travels and friendships sprung to my mind!

-Of course, I let go of the music and listen to the 707 engine sound during the final approach.
-Tehran lit up well at night as you can imagine the views are simply splendid from the window.
+Of course, I turned off the music and listened to the 707 engine sound during the final approach.
+Tehran was lit up well at night; as I am sure you can imagine the views were simply splendid from my window.

-I was among the last to deplane given I was seated at the very back end of the B707.
-To my utmost surprise while walking up to the front door; both captains and the engineer officer came outside of the cockpit, along with all Saha crew and securities they gave me a great personal farewell.
-Both myself and the captain recognized each other instantly; he was the very first captain I have flown with Saha, 9 years ago!
-He didn’t look aged at all!
-We exchange few words of pleasantries and I asked him how long can the B707 continue to fly and all he did is smile and said “We are ready to fly for the future!”.
+I was among the last to deplane, given I was seated at the very back end of The B707.
+To my utmost surprise while walking up to the front door; both captains and the engineer officer came outside of the cockpit, along with all Saha Crew and security personnel, they gave me a great personal farewell.
+Both The Captain and I recognized each other instantly; he was the very same captain as on my first flight with Saha, 9 years ago!
+He did not look aged at all!
+We exchanged a few pleasantries and I asked him “How long can The B707 continue to fly?” all he did was smile and say “We are ready to fly for the future!”

-FYI, The Saha Cockpit with this very same captain is featured inside on my new book .
+FYI, The Saha Cockpit with this very same captain is featured in my new book.

-Walking off the plane with all crew greeting you with personal hugs and handshakes, I felt like a celebrity receiving a standing ovation there!
+Walking off the plane with all the crew greeting me with personal hugs and handshakes, I felt like a celebrity receiving a standing ovation!
 It was truly a touching moment.
-Iranians are so nice, their hospitality are incredible.
+Iranians are so nice, their hospitality is incredible.
 I just wanted to convey my heartfelt, sincerest thanks to the crew members.

 Well, that was my 10th B707 flight with Saha.
-Who knows there will be more or not, but I can say I walked away truly satisfied with the experience every time.
-Whenever I think about it, it brought instant happiness and excitement to my mind!
-I didn’t really care about too much photo video making anymore, I just want more time for personal enjoyment!
-Every moment onboard the B707 was a special one to me!
+Who knows if there will be more or not, but I can say I walked away truly satisfied; just like I have done all the other times previously.
+Whenever I think about this flight, it brings instant happiness and excitement to my mind!
+During this flight I stopped caring about photo taking and video making; I just wanted more time for my personal enjoyment on-board The B707!
+This was a special one to me!